arduino/docs-content/content/hardware/07.opta/opta-family/opta/tutorials/01.user-manual/content.md

 }
 ```
+Please take into account that `OptaController.update()` must be called cyclically to support the hot plug of new expansions.
+In other words, by calling the update() function cyclically, the controller will discover new expansions when they are plugged in while the controller is already running.

+Thanks to this function, the action of plugging in a new expansion will cause the controller to start a completely new discovery process and a new I2C address assignment.

+`OptaController.update()` function DOES NOT:
+* Check if an expansion has been removed and remove their objects
+* Update any data from or to the expansion

 The expansion object in the example above is defined using the `OptaController.getExpansion(i);` function, as follows:

 ```arduino
 for(int i = 0; i < 5; i++) {  // check all the five available expansion slots